 Thick heavy weight fabrics are preferred to make this simple and easy placemat.
 Check out this post on the list of thick heavyweight fabrics you can use.
 You can use burlap fabric and jute trims for a country charm.
 Checkered fabric also gives that old fashioned look.
 Plain textured fabrics have a more sophisticated and modern feel.

 You can do embroidery or applique on either side or attach a trim on an edge or attach a piece of contrasting fabric on one edge.
 You can make your fabric by joining different fabric pieces together (Patchwork).
-Check out this post on the 50+ techniques you can use to create beautifully embellished fabric.

 Cut out two fabric pieces with a dimension of 1 inch more than your desired finished placemat.
 15 inch by 12 inch rectangle in my case.
 After you have cut out the pieces keep them together and adjust the size.
 You may have to cut out some from the edges to get both the pieces to match.